hudongsheng-debug/FITSQuickLook/README.md

 - Added in-app display of the current app version
 - Introduced collapsible control panels for a cleaner workspace
 - Improved performance and reduced UI stuttering in some scenarios

+## Version 1.3.1 New Features
+- Added a warning dialog for invalid Clip Max values
+- Fixed some performance stuttering issues

 ## 🧠 Use Cases